-Google PageRank: Everything You Need to Know about PageRank for Business
+Google PageRank: Everything You Need to Know about

 Google PageRank was once a defining factor in getting your business noticed online, but those days have changed.
 Despite the fact that most marketers have a vague idea of what PageRank is, it is one of the most poorly understood concepts in digital advertising.
 Rather than focusing on PageRank exclusively, it is helpful to understand the role it plays in the larger scheme of search engine rankings.
 Google PageRank itself is just one of the many tools your business can use to its advantage when competing in a changing online market.